California State Route 115: History

 The routing from Brawley to Calipatria was added to the state highway system in 1933; following the completion of the road from Yuma to San Diego, increased tourism and growth led to the development of more highways in Imperial County, and the construction of the system was expected to aid in future growth, according to the Los Angeles Times.
 The northern section above SR 78 was legislatively defined as Route 187; the part of the highway south of Route 187 was defined as Route 201.

 The roadway had been constructed by 1934, though the state described the majority of it as a "low type" road.
 The portion from Route 78 to US 80 was paved by 1938, and the entire road had been paved by 1940.
 By 1956, the routing was signed as Route 115.
 By 1961, the highway continued just west of Holtville to an intersection with US 80 (later I-8), where it ran concurrently with US 80 briefly before heading south to a junction with SR 98 in Bonds Corner.

 SR 115 was officially defined in the 1964 state highway renumbering.
 The segment south of SR 78 was altered in 1972; the portion between I-8 south to SR 98 near Bonds Corner was deleted, and the definition was clarified from "Route 8 near Holtville" to "Route 8 southeasterly of Holtville".
 By 1975, the routing of SR 115 had been adjusted to end at I-8, south of the old US 80 routing.

+In 2021, a bridge which allows the highway to cross over the Alamo River was named for Erik Silva, a Marine who died in Iraq in 2003.